Ahmedtemsah143/clothing-classification/README.md

 ## 📊 Dataset
 [THE DATASET](https://www.kaggle.com/datasets/agrigorev/clothing-dataset-full) was taked from the `agrigorev/clothing-dataset-full` sourced from Kaggle.
-* The dataset spans 20 labels, including T-Shirt, Longsleeve, Pants, Shoes, Shirt, Dress, Outwear, and Shorts[cite: 69].
+* The dataset spans 20 labels, including T-Shirt, Longsleeve, Pants, Shoes, Shirt, Dress, Outwear, and Shorts.
-* **Data Preprocessing:** The original boolean `kids` column was mapped to explicit 'Kids' and 'Adults' labels , and then concatenated with the clothing type to create a comprehensive classification target[cite: 80].
+* **Data Preprocessing:** The original boolean `kids` column was mapped to explicit 'Kids' and 'Adults' labels , and then concatenated with the clothing type to create a comprehensive classification target.

 ## ⚙️ Training & Performance
 * The model was initialized with pre-trained ImageNet weights (`resnet18`) and fine-tuned for 8 epochs.